ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 |MIL01         |  WDC07  |
 {: caption="Table 2.
 Supported data centers" caption-side="top"}

 * The size of your host(s) is determined by your workloads that you will be running on it.
-The default is 56 Cores X 242 GB RAM X 1.2 TB.
+The default is 56 Cores X 242 GB RAM X 1.2 TB, but you can choose from additional configurations.
 * You can order only two hosts at a time.
 For example, if you need six hosts, you will need to place three separate orders.
 * Each host will need its own unique name and you can automatically assign your POD.